Dominic Smith Preview, Player Props: Nationals vs. Braves

 Dominic Smith At The Plate

-- Smith has reached base via a hit in 89 games this year (of 143 played), and had multiple hits in 36 of those games.
+- Smith has reached base via a hit in 90 games this season (of 144 played), and had multiple hits in 36 of those games.

+- He has hit a long ball in 12 games this season (8.3%), leaving the park in 2.1% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.